 In order to guarantee business continuity and stability and meet the demand for high availability and reliability, COS provides high-availability disaster recovery schemes based on cross-region replication.
 When using COS, you are recommended to back up data and make disaster recovery plan for your data based on your actual needs for uninterrupted and smooth business operations.

-This document describes a disaster recovery solution based on cross-region replication (i.e., master/slave switch of cloud-based businesses) and a high-availability solution based on cross-region replication where high business availability is achieved with the aid of different products and features such as cross-region replication, origin-pull, SCF, and CDN.
+This document describes a disaster recovery scheme based on cross-region replication (i.e., master/slave switch of cloud-based businesses) and a high-availability scheme based on cross-region replication where high business availability is achieved with the aid of different products and features such as cross-region replication, origin-pull, SCF, and CDN.

-Backup and Disaster Recovery Solution Based on Cross-region Replication
+Backup and Disaster Recovery Scheme Based on Cross-region Replication

 Disaster recovery entails three elements: redundancy, remote, and replication.

 The cross-region replication feature of COS enables cross-region sync of incremental data.
-Data uploaded by you can be copied to a bucket in another region in seconds or minutes, depending on the file size and the distance.
+Data you upload can be copied to a bucket in another region in seconds or minutes, depending on the file size and distance.
 Cross-region replication allows you to make a remote redundant backup of data for disaster recovery and business continuity.
-For more information, see Cross-region Replication Overview.
 To enable this feature, you need to enable versioning first.
-For more information on versioning, see Versioning Overview.
+For more information on versioning, please see Versioning Overview.

 The schematic diagram of the backup and disaster recovery architecture based on cross-region replication is as shown below: